 Construction site noise disturbances outside of exempt hours are civil violations of the City Code, and the city will investigate complaints.
-Complaints about construction site noise are reported by calling 911.
+Complaints about construction site noise are reported by calling the Bellevue Police non-emergency line at (425) 577-5656.
 Police will have a list of permits for which expanded hours have been granted to construction sites.
 If the construction site complained about is not on that list or if the noise is outside of the expanded hours shown on the permit, a police officer will be dispatched to the construction site.

 If the officer finds noise from the site is clearly audible across real property boundaries or at least 75 feet from its source, the officer may order construction activity producing noise to be halted.
 Any noise disturbance observed by the police officer will be documented in a case report forwarded to Code Compliance.

 If a pattern of complaints is received concerning a construction site, city staff may monitor the site to document noise disturbances.